-This court also expects the parties to file discovery motions promptly if self-help fails.
+Because the parties will not receive extensions of other deadlines in this case, they must file discovery motions promptly if self-help fails.
 Parties who fail to do so may not seek to change the schedule on the ground that discovery proceeded too slowly to meet the deadlines set in this order.

 All discovery-related motions must be accompanied by a supporting brief, affidavit, or other document showing a prima facie entitlement to the relief requested.
 Any response to a discovery motion must be served and filed within seven calendar days of service of the motion.
 Replies may not be filed unless requested by the court.